ResearchObject/ro-crate/docs/pages/use_cases/paradisec.md

 PARADISEC has an architecture which ensures that all data is stored in commodity storage with metadata adjacent to the files.
 This way of working has proved to be a low-cost and robust way to maintain an archive and this has been an inspiration for the [PILARS: Protocols for Implementing Long-term Archival Repository Services].
 PARADISEC is currently undergoing an update where metadata is being migrated to RO-Crate which will be stored alongside materials.

-PARADISEC uses the same API as the [Language Data Commons of Australia (LDACA)] which can serve RO-Crate
+PARADISEC uses the same API as the [Language Data Commons of Australia (LDACA)] which can serve RO-Crate.

 [Language Data Commons of Australia  (LDACA)]: ldaca
+[PILARS: Protocols for Implementing Long-term Archival Repository Services]: pilars

 ## Example Crate